 Have a scaringly good time at Mickey's Not-So-Scary Halloween Party.
 Photo courtesy WDW

-Walt Disney World kicks off the fall season with the ultimate celebration, Mickey's Not-So-Scary Halloween Party.
-The annual celebration runs from mid-August until Halloween weekend and puts a smile on kids and adults alike.
+Walt Disney World kicks off the fall season with the ultimate celebration, Mickey's Not-So-Scary Halloween Party!
+The annual celebration runs from mid-August until November 1, and puts a smile on the face of kids and adults alike.